alfiedotwtf/AABillFAQ/README.md

   for yourself, and your business is closing (either in the case where you had
 	decided to close it in response to a notice, or the case where you received a notice when plans to wind down where already in progress

+* How may an individual seek legal advice wrt the receipt of a TAN/TAR/TCN without risking noncompliance or violating nondisclosure?